WELS Advisory Group

 - compliance, enforcement and complaint processes, and

-- matters and proposals as requested by WELSOG and/or the Department of Sustainability, Environment, Water, Population and Communities.
+- matters and proposals as requested by WELSOG and/or the Department of the Environment.

 WELSAG members have set an indicative calendar of meetings at its first meeting.
 It is proposed the WELSAG will meet three times in their first year and one to two times per year in subsequent years.
 The WELSAG Chair will attend part of WELSOG meetings to report the Advisory Group's views on the above matters.

 WELSAG members are appointed for an initial period of 12 months.